DeWanna Bonner Out, Aari McDonald In: Fever Must Adjust After Offseason Falls Flat

 Arguably most impactful was the decision to bring back Kelsey Mitchell on a core contract, re-signing the 29-year-old guard to a 1-year, $249,244 super-max contract.
 Mitchell is in the midst of another strong offensive campaign and has been invaluable for the Fever offense amidst Clark's injury and recent struggles.

-Still, I wouldn't venture to say that the positives outshine the negatives.
+Still, it's not a slam dunk that the positives outshine the negatives.

 It's easy to play Monday morning quarterback, but Indiana might regret allowing Erica Wheeler to walk in free agency, as well as leaving Temi Fagbenle unprotected for the expansion draft.